GeotrekCE/Geotrek-admin/docs/development.rst

 Mapentity development
 ---------------------

-To develop mapentity and Geotrek together, add the following lines to ``etc/settings.ini``:
+To develop mapentity and Geotrek together, modify lines to ``requirement.txt``:

 ::